Elementary Education

 Prerequisite: EDUC 2999.
 A study of evidence-based practices for supporting the holistic development of children in PreK through grade 5.
 Emphasizing child guidance, family engagement, and effective curriculum design, the course explores strategies for nurturing growth across the aesthetic, language, cognitive, physical, affective, and social domains.
 Students will learn to create meaningful, developmentally appropriate learning experiences that address each child's unique needs and potential.

 Prerequisites: ELED 6050, EDUC 6051 and 6052.
-Graded "Satisfactory" or "Unsatisfactory”.
-Intro to key concepts and strategies for developing literacy skills in elementary students, focusing on phonemic awareness, phonics, fluency, vocabulary, and comprehension.
-Candidates will explore evidence-based practices, culturally responsive teaching, and equity-driven instructional aligned with Georgia State Standards.
+Introduction to key concepts and strategies for developing literacy skills in elementary students, focusing on phonemic awareness, phonics, fluency, vocabulary, and comprehension.
+Candidates will explore evidence-based practices, culturally responsive teaching, and equity-driven instructional practices aligned with Georgia State Standards.

 Prerequisite: ELED 6060.
-Graded "Satisfactory" or "Unsatisfactory”.
-Advanced practicum in instructional strategies and interventions to support diverse learners in developing reading and writing proficiency.
-Emphasis in placed on designing differentiated lessons, implementing targeted interventions for struggling readers, and integrating technology to enhance literacy learning.
+Advanced instructional strategies and interventions to support diverse learners in developing reading and writing proficiency.
+Emphasis is placed on designing differentiated lessons, implementing targeted interventions for struggling readers, and integrating technology to enhance literacy learning.

 ELED 6062.
 Advanced Literacy for P-5.
 3 Hours.